 Reviewers are directed to consider the strengths and weaknesses associated with each of the review criteria and to weigh them appropriately for the specific application assigned to them.
 Thus, the NIH policy on rigor and transparency will contribute to the relevant criterion scores and the overall impact score of each application, with the exception of Authentication of Key Biological and/or Chemical Resources.

-For research grant applications, reviewers will be instructed to evaluate scientific premise as part of the significance criterion, and to evaluate scientific rigor and relevant biological variables such as sex as part of the approach criterion, as well as in their assessment of overall impact.
+For research grant applications, reviewers will be instructed to evaluate the assessment of the rigor of the prior research as part of the significance criterion, and plans to address weakness or gaps in the rigor of prior research, the scientific rigor of the proposed research and relevant biological variables such as sex as part of the approach criterion, as well as in their assessment of overall impact.